 Brown's graduate Anthropology program encourages a diversity of doctoral research agendas in sociocultural anthropology, anthropological archaeology and linguistic anthropology.

-The Working Group in Anthropology and Population complements Brown's Population Studies and Training Center.
-The department has strong ties to the Watson Institute for International and Public Affairs, especially through its research program in politics, culture, and identity — and to the Joukowsky Institute for Archaeology and the Ancient World.
-The Haffenreffer Museum of Anthropology provides important research collections for archaeology and world ethnography.
-The John Carter Brown Library is an unparalleled source for documents pertaining to the Americas.
-The Center for the Study of Race and Ethnicity in America and several–area studies programs encourage interdisciplinary exchange on interethnic relations.
-The John Nicholas Brown Center for Public Humanities and Cultural Heritage provides opportunities for students and faculty interested in public humanities.
+Medical and population anthropologists are closely linked to Brown's Population Studies and Training Center, through the Working Group in Anthropology and Population, as well as the School of Public Health's Global Health Initiative.
+The department has strong ties to the Watson Institute for International and Public Affairs, especially through the Graduate Program in Development and its area studies centers.
+The Haffenreffer Museum of Anthropology provides important research collections for archaeology and world ethnography, and archaeologists in the department also connect with the Joukowsky Institute for Archaeology and the Ancient World and the John Carter Brown Library for ethnohistorical documents pertaining to the Americas.
+The Pembroke Center for Teaching and Research on Women at Brown, the Institute at Brown for Environment and Society, and the Center for the Study of Race and Ethnicity in America provide additional valued opportunities for collaboration.
+The John Nicholas Brown Center for Public Humanities and Cultural Heritage supports students and faculty interested in public humanities.

 Required (in area of intended specialization)